 If your Skyworth TV powers on without anyone touching the remote, you’re not imagining things.
 This phantom startup issue affects many Skyworth owners, and I’ve tracked it down to a handful of common causes.
 The good news is that every one of them can be fixed through your TV’s settings menu or by adjusting connected devices.

-- HDMI-CEC sends power-on commands over HDMI cables — a gaming console, soundbar, or Blu-ray player entering standby can wake your Skyworth TV without your input
+- HDMI-CEC sends power-on commands over HDMI cables: a gaming console, soundbar, or Blu-ray player entering standby can wake your Skyworth TV without your input

-- Chromecast built-in triggers wake-on-cast — any phone or tablet on the same Wi-Fi network can wake the TV when attempting to cast content
+- Chromecast built-in triggers wake-on-cast: any phone or tablet on the same Wi-Fi network can wake the TV when attempting to cast content

-- “Power on after outage” auto-restarts the TV — a brief power flicker or brownout causes the TV to boot up automatically if this Android TV setting is enabled
+- “Power on after outage” auto-restarts the TV: a brief power flicker or brownout causes the TV to boot up automatically if this Android TV setting is enabled

-- Misconfigured sleep timers or scheduled power-on — an incorrectly set timer can turn the TV on at unexpected hours, especially at night
+- Misconfigured sleep timers or scheduled power-on: an incorrectly set timer can turn the TV on at unexpected hours, especially at night

-- Faulty remote batteries send random IR signals — dying batteries or stuck buttons can transmit phantom power commands to the TV’s IR sensor
+- Faulty remote batteries send random IR signals: dying batteries or stuck buttons can transmit phantom power commands to the TV’s IR sensor

 #What Causes a Skyworth TV to Turn On by Itself?

 HDMI-CEC (HDMI Control).
 This protocol lets HDMI-connected devices control each other.
 When your soundbar or game console powers on or enters standby, it can send a wake signal to your Skyworth TV through the HDMI cable.
 Skyworth labels this feature “HDMI-CEC” or “HDMI Control” in its settings menu.
+Android TV’s documentation states that HDMI-CEC is enabled by default on all Android TV devices.

 Chromecast built-in.
 Most Skyworth Android TVs include Chromecast built-in.
 If a phone or tablet on your home network tries to cast content, the TV receives a wake-on-cast signal and turns itself on.
 This happens even if nobody intentionally selected your TV as a cast target.
+Google’s support documentation confirms that cast-enabled devices continuously broadcast discovery signals that can wake compatible TVs.

 Power on after outage.
 Android TV has a setting that automatically restarts the TV after a power interruption.
 If your area experiences frequent brownouts or voltage fluctuations, the TV boots up each time power returns.
 You’ll find this under Settings > Device Preferences > Power.